In this article

 So even if rates do go up later in the year it’s not guaranteed to be good news for the money you have tucked away.

 But don’t worry, there are a few things you can do to make your money work harder for you without relying on the base rate going up:

 Shop around - Although the interest rates on many savings accounts aren’t that great at the moment, shopping around can help you get the best of a relatively bad bunch.
-Have a read of our article on different types of savings accounts to find one that’s right for you.
+Have a read of our article onto find one that’s right for you.

 Lock away your money for longer - In general, the longer you lock your savings away for the better the return you’ll get.
 It might be worth looking to see if a notice account or a fixed term bond would work for you.

 If you have high-interest credit or store card debt, it may be a good idea to shift it to a.
 These cards usually charge low or even 0% interest (but only for an introductory period).
 Balance transfer cards can also make managing multiple debts easier, because you’ll only have one monthly repayment to worry about.

 There are a couple of significant benefits to spending on a credit card.
 But the main one is that it can help you to build a decent credit score.
 If you show that you can responsibly handle credit, then your chances of being accepted for a larger loan, like a mortgage, further down the line are much improved.